eggsactly/n-body-sim/README.md

 # Dependencies
 This program is a C++ program and it depends on the [SDL library](https://www.libsdl.org/), which must be downloaded separately, and the rapidxml library, which has been included in this project.

+# Support
+n-body-sim works only on Mac OS X and has been tested on version 10.11.6.
+All other operating systems are not expected to be able to compile this project without changes to the makefile.

 # License
 n-body-sim is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by